wangjk321/H1D_documents/source/onesample.md

 ### Multiprocessing for all chromomes:

-To deal with multiple chromosomes, you should use [dump function](https://h1d.readthedocs.io/en/latest/basic.html#dump-all-chromosomes) in h1d.
+To deal with multiple chromosomes, you should first use [dump function](https://h1d.readthedocs.io/en/latest/basic.html#dump-all-chromosomes) in h1d.

 To run all chromosomes parallel, do: